flyteorg/flytesnacks/cookbook/docs/getting_started/analytics.md

-You can also create your own {ref}`custom Flyte Deck renderers <getting_started_customer_renderers>` to visualize data with any plotting/visualization library of your choice, as long as you can create render HTML for the objects of interest.
+You can also create your own {ref}`custom Flyte Deck renderers <getting_started_customer_renderers>` to visualize data with any plotting/visualization library of your choice, as long as you can render HTML for the objects of interest.

 ```{important}
 Prefer other data processing frameworks?
 Flyte ships with